-PROFESSOR RICKY GREEN
+ASSOCIATE PROFESSOR RICKY GREEN

 Dr. Ricky Green joined Ethnic Studies Department in 1998 the same year that he graduated with his PhD. from University of California, Santa Barbara.
-Dr. Green is affiliated with Pan African Studies and his scholarship is focused on Black Radical and Political Thought as well as Ancient Political Thought.
+Dr. Green is affiliated currently the Director of Pan African Studies and his scholarship is focused on Black Radical and Political Thought as well as Ancient Political Thought.
 On various occasions he also served as the Director of Pan African Studies Program and Cooper-Woodson College Enhancement Program.
 His publications include Democratic Virtue in the Trial and Death of Socrates and Voices in Black Political Thought.

-- Director, Pan African Studies
+- Program Director of Pan African Studies

 - Office: AMD 562A